Luke 2

 and she birthed her firstborn son and swaddled him and laid him down in a feeding trough because there was no place for them in the public housing.

 Paraphrase: Being late in the day, there was no longer any room for them in the public housing for travelers.
 Joseph had to hurry since Mary’s labor was progressing.
-With few options left, He decided to commandeer one of the caves where some of the men had stabled their mules and oxen.
+With few options left, He decided to claim one of the caves where some of the men had stabled their mules and oxen.
 He shoved aside the animals and made as good a place as possible for his wife.
 Mary’s labor finally ended with the birth of a baby boy.
-Quickly, Mary and Joseph swaddled the baby in strips of cloth they had brought along for this purpose.
+Quickly, Joseph swaddled the baby in strips of cloth they had brought along for this purpose.
 With tender love and concern, they held the baby in their arms.
-At night, they once again shoved away the mules and oxen which were there roommates and laid Jesus down in one of the feeding troughs.
+At night, they once again shoved away the mules and oxen, which were there roommates, and laid Jesus down in one of the feeding troughs.
 It was the best they could do.

 Comments: